Sequencing

 It then disconnects the Surge instances from the default audio device and connects them to pushpin-volumes.

 Please see app.py for a full sense of what Pushpin initialisation looks like.
-Also, try running qpwgraph in Wayland to see how the connection pathways work.
+Also, try running qpwgraph in Wayland to see how the connection pathways work (run wayland-pi at the command line to load Wayland).